szabgab/perlmaven.com/sites/en/pages/cant-use-string-as-a-hash-ref-while-strict-refs-in-use.md

 ---
-title: "Can't use string (...) as an HASH ref while "strict refs" in use at ..."
+title: Can't use string (...) as an HASH ref while "strict refs" in use at ...
 timestamp: 2018-08-04T20:30:01
 tags:
   - warnings